jambrike/Cluero/README.md

 You can fork the repository or download and then open the index.html file or host on a service such as netlify or cloudflare.

+just incase neccassary here is the link to its simple itch.io page https://jambrike.itch.io/cleuro

 it is also available through the website cluero.pages.dev